sagemath/trac_to_gh/Issue 122.md

 # Issue 122: some minor issues with some build procedures in packages (noted by Mike Rubinstein)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/122

 Original creator: was